qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### Lifetime of temporary value

+Simply put:

+- Putting a temporary value to local variable usually make it live longer.
+- Inlining a local variable usually make it live shorter.

+Specifically:

 - A temporary value drops immediately after evaluating, except when there is a borrow to it, its lifetime extends by the borrow.
 It's called temporary lifetime extension.
   - There are implicit ways of creating borrow. `DeRef` can implicitly borrow, `a.b()` can implicitly borrow `a`
   - `match`, `if let` or `while let` can also borrow which extend the lifetime
   - Sometimes temporary lifetime extension doesn't work, such as `let guard = Mutex::new(0).lock().unwrap();`
 - A value that's put into a local variable:
   - If its type implements `Drop`, then it will drop at the end of scope (one example is `MutexGuard`).
   - If its type doesn't implement `Drop`, then it will drop after its last use.
 This is called NLL (non-lexical lifetime).

-Simplify:

-- Putting a temporary value to local variable usually make it live longer.
-- Inlining a local variable usually make it live shorter.
+Borrow types `&T` don't implement `Drop` so their lifetime ends after last use (unless extended).

 ### Reborrow